 FIND flows

-WHERE suricata.alert IS NOT NULL
+WHERE suricata.alert IS PRESENT

 AND tls.anomaly IS PRESENT